 We are working with UBC students to create four community-based projects in and around Vancouver:

-We are also in a unique partnership with Bumpin Bakery, a project started by one of our co-founders, and now in its 5th year of operation.
-We assist them to scale their impact, offer them our professional development services, and send our volunteers their way; all of this will likely resulting in a merger between our Health Equity project and their Sunday activism.
+Not to mention, we are also in a unique partnerships with: Bumpin Bakery, a project started by one of our co-founders, and now in its 5th year of operation; I Know A Girl, a project started by a long-time team member, and past project director; and a few others still in the works!
+We assist the two at the moment to scale their impact, offer them our professional development services, and send our volunteers their way; all of this usually results in mergers between our projects and their initiatives.

 We train our members and volunteers to learn how to make a lasting difference in any community.
 We host bi-weekly professional development sessions available to all of our volunteers on top of our busy schedules, bringing our educational and community development efforts full-circle.